thomasjbradley/micromodel/README.md

 ### ☛ jsonSerialize()

-Double duty: returns a simplified version of all the fields’ values in an associative array, and in PHP/5.4 it is the JsonSerializer implementation
+Double duty: returns a simplified version of all the fields’ values in an associative array, and in PHP/5.4 it is the JsonSerializer implementation.

 **@return** — an `array` containing all the fields and their values